vanesascode/100-days-of-code/log.md

 **Today's Progress**:

-I’ve been working on a very simple blog only page. 💻 However, I created a google search bar for the first time, which it is seen in the navbar when screen is wide and in the footer when seen in a mobile.
+I’ve been working on a very simple only one page blog. 💻 However, I created a google search bar for the first time, which it is seen in the navbar when screen is wide and in the footer when seen in a mobile.
 🌟 And created a scroll css quite recent effect on the images! (notice that the scroll effect can only be seen in recent Chrome browsers).